RomanLivik/neofetch-fastfetch-patterns/README.md

 # Fastfetch and neofetch patterns
 This is repo with styled banners for fastfetch and neofetch for every distros.
 You can copy all of them and add to your neofetch/fastfetch.
 File list updates regulary.

+> On preview some text in configs can "swim off".
+It is a trouble with browser only.
+In CLI text readers they looks correctly

 ## Linux fonts for correct unicode-symbols
 * noto-fonts
 * ttf-dejavu